Mamane Sabo

-Mamane Moustapha Amadou Sabo (born 14 September 2004) is a Nigerien professional footballer who plays as a midfielder for Serbian SuperLiga club Javor Ivanjica, and the Niger national team.
+Mamane Moustapha Amadou Sabo (born 14 September 2004) is a Nigerien professional footballer who plays as a midfielder for Serbian SuperLiga club Železničar Pančevo, and the Niger national team.

 Club career

+Sabo joined Hammarby TFF on 16 September 2022.

+Sabo joined Young Reds on loan on 24 July 2023.

 On 31 July 2024, Sabo signed with Veikkausliiga club IFK Mariehamn on a loan deal until the end of the season.
 After the season he returned to Hammarby.

 In February 2025, he was loaned out to Skënderbeu in Albania.

 On 14 July 2025, Sabo joined Javor Ivanjica.